flatmapit/hl7-view/README.md

 A web application for parsing HL7 messages and extracting embedded documents.

-**Version:** 1.0.1
+**Version:** 1.0.2
 **🌐 [View Live Site](https://flatmapit.github.io/hl7-view/)**

 ## Overview

-This tool parses HL7 messages and extracts embedded documents (JPEG, PNG, PDF) from OBX segments.
+This tool parses HL7 messages and extracts embedded documents from OBX segments.
+It supports a wide variety of file types including images, PDFs, audio, video, documents, archives, and medical formats.
 It displays parsed segments and allows viewing and downloading extracted documents.

 ## Usage